-Polyprint introduces new pre-treatment machine for DTG printing
+Polyprint introduces new PreTreater Pro pretreatment machine for DTG printing

 Head of research and development at Polyprint, Grigoris Gavrilidis, added: “Repeatability and consistency are the key to successful production runs.
 Its auto re-circulation system ensures liquid homogeneity and prevents sedimentation, prolonging liquid life span.

-“Additionally, an anti-corrosion isolation chamber (box-in-a-box design) ensures that mist is contained, protecting mechanical and electronical parts, thus prolonging the machines lifespan.”
+“Additionally, an anti-corrosion isolation chamber (box-in-a-box design) ensures that mist is contained, protecting mechanical and electronic parts, thus prolonging the machines lifespan.”

 The Pretreater Pro has four five-litre commercial replaceable tanks